gjat/temp-controller/README.md

 **Yet to do:**

 - Split this README into multiple pages.
-- The temperature being pushed to the web service is the current reading of a new interval, which isn't making use of the average readings from the previous interval.
+- The readings sent to the web service are the current reading of a new sampling interval, which isn't making use of the average readings from the previous interval.
 I'll fix this up soon, but wanted to get basic end-to-end communication going first.
-- I'll add logging into a circular buffer, so the results of posting are easier to see and diagnose.
+- I'll add an in-memory log with a circular buffer, so the results of posting are easier to see and diagnose.
 - AWS Lambda cold-starts for .Net are a bit of a problem, with AWS taking around 8 seconds to start up the Lambda and respond.
 Either I sort out Native AoT or SnapStarts, or re-implement the lambda in a language that doesn't suffer from the cold-start issue.
 - I'll host a page that pulls the current readings from AWS and charts them.
 For now, I'm just viewing the raw JSON [here](https://lakptuva0h.execute-api.ap-southeast-2.amazonaws.com/Prod/).